App Manager

 Root users.

 If superuser permission has been granted to App Manager, it can already execute privileged code without any problem.
-Therefore, root users don’t need to enable ADB over TCP.
-If you still want to use ADB over TCP, you must revoke superuser permission for App Manager and restart your device.
-You may see working on ADB mode message without restarting but this isn’t entirely true.
-The server (used as an interface between system and App Manager) is still running in root mode.
-This is a known issue and will be fixed in a future version of App Manager.
+Therefore, root users do not need to enable ADB over TCP.
+But if you insist on using ADB over TCP, you must revoke superuser permission for App Manager.

 Ver também: FAQ: ADB over TCP

-Developer options is located in Android Settings, either directly near the bottom of the page (in most ROMs) or under some other settings such as System (Lineage OS, Asus Zenfone 8.0+), System > Advanced (Google Pixel), Additional Settings (Xiaomi MIUI, Oppo ColorOS), More Settings (Vivo FuntouchOS), More (ZTE Nubia).
+Developer options is located in Android Settings, either directly near the bottom of the page (in most ROMs) or under some other settings, such as System (Google Pixel, Lineage OS, Asus Zenfone 8.0+), Additional Settings (Xiaomi MIUI, Oppo ColorOS), More Settings (Vivo FuntouchOS), More (ZTE Nubia).
 Unlike other options, it is not visible until explicitly enabled by the user.
-If developer options is enabled, you can use the search box in Android Settings to locate it as well.
+If it is already enabled, you can use the search box in Android Settings to locate it as well.

 This option is available within Android Settings as well but like the location of the developer options, it also differs from device to device.
 But in general, you have to find Build number (or MIUI version for MIUI ROMs and Software version for Vivo FuntouchOS, Version for Oppo ColorOS) and tap it at least 7 (seven) times until you finally get a message saying You are now a developer (you may be prompted to insert pin/password/pattern or solve captchas at this point).
 In most devices, it is located at the bottom of the settings page, inside About Phone.
 But the best way to find it is to use the search box.